 Flowers are solitary on tall stalks above the bract whorl.
 The stalk can be smooth to hairy.
 Rarely are there multiple flowers and then no more than 3.
 Sepals only, no petals or corolla; usually 5 sepals but there can be 4 to 6 in number.
 The sepals are white, ovate in shape.
 The flowerhead has 80 to 100 stamens with yellow anthers.
 These surround a cluster of yellow-green pistils.

 Seed: Fruit at maturity is a dry fuzzy flattened ellipsoid shaped winged seed, 3 - 6 mm x 3.5 - 6 mm, with a persistent style forming a long beak 2 to 6 mm long.
 These form from the cluster of pistils and separate when mature.
 Seeds are difficult to germinate.
 Like most Anemones they require a cold moist resting period followed by a warm moist period and then another cold moist period, with the seed germinating in the second year when planted outside.
 Best to let nature do it and wait for plants till the 2nd season.
 Seeds must be kept in cold most storage.

 Habitat: Canada Anemone blooms in late spring, usually by June 1st and continues into mid-summer.
-Found in parts of the Garden in large groups as they grow and spread from caudices and underground rhizomes, it is a plant of open woodlands and cool moist prairies, full to partial sun.
+It is found in parts of the Wildflower Garden in large groups as they grow and spread from caudices and underground rhizomes.
+It is a plant of open woodlands and cool moist prairies, in full to partial sun.
 In the home garden it can make a good ground cover beneath trees and shrubs but in a restricted setting it needs control due to its spreading habit.
 For full flowering potential, it needs a mostly sunny, but somewhat moist area.